-For generator operation, start the generator per the manufacturers instructions (see generator owners manual provided my the specific generator manufacturer).
-On the AC panel, slide the cover up exposing the generator breaker, and turn on the breaker to utilize generator power.
-The generator will shut itself down at sign of trouble, including overheat, low oil, etc. The master AC panel controls the AC current to the boat.
-The generator has it's own battery and on-off switch.
+Note: The generator will shut itself down at sign of trouble, including overheat, low oil, etc. The generator has it's own battery and on-off switch.
 There is also a cross-over switch to utilize engine batteries for start-up.